-Voting records are published on our company website, including the particular resolutions tabled at investee company shareholder meetings, our voting action and the outcome of the resolution.
+Voting records are published on our company website, including the particular resolutions tabled at investee company shareholder meetings, our voting action, reasons for voting against or abstaining and the outcome of the resolution.
 The record will also be provided directly to clients upon request.